f5devcentral/f5-agility-labs-waf/docs/waf141/module1 - ipi and geo/lab1 - ipi/lab1.rst

   :width: 600 px

 3. In the violation details you can see the entire request details including the XFF Header even though this site was using strong TLS for encryption.

+..
+NOTE:: Attackers often use proxies to add in source IP randomness.
+Headers such as XFF are used to track the original source IP so the packets can be returned.
+In this example the HTTP request was sent from a malicious IP but through a proxy that was not known to be malicious.
+The request passed right through our Layer 3 IPI policy but was picked up at Layer 7 due to the WAF's capabilities.

 **This completes Exercise 1.1**